Views over the magnificent The Pavilions Himalayas

 And with its eco-credentials and personalised experience it is not only giving back to the community but also shares its bespoke qualities to the patron, which can be missing from other establishments.

-The Pavilion Himalayas is a fantastic alternative to staying in Pokhara, residing within touch distance yet feeling remote enough to immersive yourself in the sheer beauty of the Himalayan countryside.
+The Pavilions Himalayas is a fantastic alternative to staying in Pokhara, residing within touch distance yet feeling remote enough to immersive yourself in the sheer beauty of the Himalayan countryside.

 Far removed from every-day life, The Pavilions Himalayas boutique resort is nestled in a valley near Phewa Lake, Pokhara, Nepal.
 Surrounded by farmland, forested hills and a mountain fed river, the property’s 15 luxurious, eco-friendly villas form a naturally beautiful landscape.